Computer games panel

 - Cosmos Magazine issue 50 features Claire’s short story

-- Next, the CSFG (Canberra Science Fiction Guild) anthology, features another of Claire’s short stories; Next is available in eBook.
-Next is also in paper format.
+- Next, the CSFG (Canberra Science Fiction Guild) anthology, features another of Claire’s short stories; it’s available in eBook and in paper format.

 Questions AMA style: